ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 ## Introduction

-Deployments of Ray on Kubernetes follow the standard [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) consisting of a
+Deployments of Ray on Kubernetes follow the [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
+The key players are
 - A [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
-    called a `RayCluster` describing the desired state of a Ray Cluster.
+    called a `RayCluster` describing the desired state of a Ray cluster.
 - A [Custom Controller](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers),
-    the KubeRay operator, which processes `RayCluster` resources and manages Ray pods.
+    the KubeRay operator, which manages Ray pods to match the `RayCluster`'s spec.

 To deploy a Ray cluster, one creates a `RayCluster` custom resource (CR):
 ```shell
 kubectl apply -f raycluster.yaml
 ```

-This guide covers the salient features of the `RayCluster` CR configuration.
+This guide covers the salient features of `RayCluster` CR configuration.

 For reference, here is a condensed example of a `RayCluster` CR in yaml format.
 ```yaml